How to Use Your Bonus Wisely to Get a Tax Break

 How are you planning to spend your annual bonus?
 Like with any cash windfall, we all want to use it wisely.
-But bonuses are tricky because of taxes.
+But bonuses can be tricky because of taxes.

 To use a bonus most tax-efficiently, you’ll need to juggle multiple objectives and concerns.

-Especially if you’re expecting to get more than one bonus per year, it’s important consider all of the possible ways to invest a bonus to maximize its potential value.
-In this article, we’ll review how bonuses are typically taxed, what factors you should be aware, and how to take advantage of different accounts and investing strategies to make your bonus work harder for you.
+If you’re expecting to get more than one bonus per year, it’s important to consider all of the possible ways to invest a bonus to maximize its potential value.
+In this article, we’ll review how bonuses are typically taxed, what factors you should be aware of, and how to take advantage of different accounts and investing strategies to make your bonus work harder for you.

 How Does a Bonus Get Taxed?

 Bonuses are considered “supplemental income” by the IRS, which means they could be withheld differently than your regular salary.

 The IRS suggests a flat withholding of 22% from bonuses, and many employers follow that method.
 (Remember that withholdings are meant to be an estimate of how much you’ll owe at the end of the year, not the actual tax itself.)
 But some employers use the aggregate method, in which your whole bonus is added to your regular paycheck, and the combined amount is withheld at the normal income rate, as though that amount is representative of what you make every paycheck, which could be higher (or lower) than 22%.